4.4

 Teaching Courses for Academic Credit

 This policy defines expectations related to a faculty member’s teaching responsibilities, including grading practices, office hours, and course syllabi.
-It also provides guidance for a series of issues related to instruction, including the rules governing when and under what conditions students are allowed to record classroom lectures and distribute course materials, accommodating students whose religious observances conflict with the academic calendar, retaining and disposing of students’ graded work, managing instructor absences from the classroom, and scheduling additional mandatory course sessions for undergraduate classes outside the regular class meeting time.
+It also provides guidance for a series of issues related to instruction, including the rules governing when and under what conditions students are allowed to record classroom lectures and distribute course materials, accommodating students whose religious observances conflict with the academic calendar, retaining and disposing of students’ graded work, managing instructor absences from the classroom, and scheduling additional mandatory course sessions for undergraduate classes outside the regular class meeting time, among other topics.

 Faculty Conflicts of Interest

-This policy provides guidance regarding possible conflicts of interest that may be most relevant to faculty members, but for complete details regarding University policy and state law regarding conflicts of interest, faculty members should also consult the University’s Conflict of Interests Policy, the “Conflict of Interest” site from the Office of the Vice President for Research, as well as “Financial Conflicts of Interest for Research Investigators.”
+This policy outlines measures to manage or eliminate potential conflicts of interest for faculty and describes situations that are prohibited.
+For further details on University policy and state and federal law regarding conflicts of interest and related compliance procedures, faculty members should also consult the University’s Conflict of Interest Policy.
+Dependent upon job responsibilities, faculty should additionally consult the “Conflict of Interest” site from the Office of the Vice President for Research and the policy “Financial Conflicts of Interest for Research Investigators.”
+Those within the UVA Health System are also subject to the Health System policy “Conflict of Interest and Conflict of Commitment.”

 Restrictions on Certain Romantic or Sexual Relationships at the University